 We’ve got an entire article on increasing website traffic but one I’d like to mention is content creation.
 That covers blogging, writing, creating videos or podcasts, etc.

-Every time you put out a blog post about topics relevant to your industry, products and services, you are ensuring that search engines pick up your content and send traffic to your website.
+Every time you put out a blog post about topics relevant to your industry, products and services, you are ensuring that search engines pick up your content and that helps you rank on the first page of Google, sending lots of free traffic to your website.

 Improve the user experience